observablehq/plot/docs/interactions/brush.md

 # Brush mark

-The **brush mark** renders a two-dimensional [brush](https://d3js.org/d3-brush) that allows the user to select a rectangular region by clicking and dragging.
+The **brush mark** renders a [brush](https://d3js.org/d3-brush) that allows the user to select a region by clicking and dragging.
 It is typically used to highlight a subset of data, or to filter data for display in a linked view.

+## 2-D brushing

 :::plot hidden
 ```js